 - Respiratory infections like (chronic) bronchitis

 That’s not all.
 Smoking also contributes to impotence and increases the risk of Alzheimer’s disease.
-The dangers of smoking should not be underestimated…
+Do not underestimate the dangers of smoking.

 Although nicotine is the best-known, and addictive, ingredient of tobacco, other ingredients are more harmful physically.